 Character and ability are inherited.
 That was Francis Galton's conviction, one that served him well, given his own impressive pedigree.
 When reading Charles Darwin's On the Origin of Species, Galton claimed that he "devoured its contents and assimilated them as fast as they were devoured, a fact which may be ascribed to an hereditary bent of mind that both its illustrious author and myself have inherited from our common grandfather, Dr. Erasmus Darwin."
-In fact, Charles Darwin may have found some of his cousin's ideas a little embarrassing.
+In fact, Charles and Erasmus Darwin both might have found some of Galton's convictions a little embarrassing.

 A man of means, Galton attended Trinity College, Cambridge, where he partied like a Victorian frat boy, and followed up the parties with a nervous breakdown.
 After securing a degree, he began traveling.
 After wandering about without much purpose for several years, he sharpened his ambition and began an expedition to Africa, assimilating a wealth of knowledge about the landscape.
 Yet his opinions of some of its inhabitants were less than charitable.

 Once, while I watched a [member of the Damara tribe in Southern Africa] floundering hopelessly in a calculation on one side of me, I observed Dinah, my spaniel, equally embarrassed on the other.
 She was overlooking half a dozen of her new-born puppies, which had been removed two or three times from her, and her anxiety was excessive. . . .
 She evidently had a vague notion of counting, but the figure was too large for her brain.
 Taking the two as they stood, dog and Damara, the comparison reflected no great honour on the man.

 To be fair, when Galton later heard of a violent dispute between European travelers and a neighboring African tribe, he sympathized with the Africans, thinking the Europeans should have remembered they were guests in someone else's country.